 “Yeeaas,” I squeaked out.

-What was I supposed to do.
-I commenced eating, but the moment felt awkward.
+What was I supposed to do?
+I kept eating, but the moment felt awkward.

 In hindsight, maybe I should’ve apologized or double-checked if my choice of toppings was okay.
 But she did say it was fine, didn’t she?
-Besides, I clearly remember the last time I visited.
-Nathan had excitedly showed me their new refrigerator, opening it up with a grin and pointing out where they keep the Greek yogurt.
+Besides, I clearly remembered the last time I visited.
+Nathan had excitedly shown me their new refrigerator, opening it up with a grin and pointing out where they kept the Greek yogurt.

 “I love yogurt!”
 I had exclaimed, my face lighting up.